 When performing automation testing for an application, then test automation tool and Application Under Test(AUT) shall work concurrently and parallel to each other i.e. in a synchronized way.

-If these two components does not work in a concurrent manner i.e. if the test automation tool is faster than the application which takes time to load certain elements, then it causes the synchronization issue due to which user may encounter “ElementNotVisibleException” or “NoSuchElementException” exceptions.
+If these two components do not work in a concurrent manner i.e. if the test automation tool is faster than the application which takes time to load certain elements, then it causes the synchronization issue due to which user may encounter “ElementNotVisibleException” or “NoSuchElementException” exceptions.
 So in order to avoid the synchronization issues, waits are used.

 This wait is an intelligent wait as it tries to move the execution to the next block as soon as the element is found and do not wait for whole the timeout seconds frame to elapse.